Wärtsilä Marine: Bankruptcy

-On 12 October the board of Marine suggested setting the company into bankruptcy in a general meeting that should be held on 2 November.
-The current losses were estimated FIM 1.6 billion.
-In the same day the workers of Perno shipyard were striking and demanding for 10% salary increase.
+On 12 October 1989 the board of Marine suggested declaring the company bankrupt at a general meeting that should be held on 2 November.
+The current losses were estimated at FIM 1.6 billion.
+At the same time, the workers of Perno shipyard were striking and demanding a 10% salary increase.

-The board of Wärtsilä Marine was called urgently for a meeting on 23 October 1989.
-The company cash reserve was out.
-The company operated by weekly FIM 60 million bills of exchange.
-The board decided to declare the company into bankruptcy, which came into force at 3:30 pm in the same day.
+The board of Wärtsilä Marine was called urgently for a meeting on 23 October.
+The company was operated with a weekly FIM 60 million bills of exchange and its cash reserve was exhausted.
+The board decided to put the company into immediate bankruptcy, which came into effect at 3:30 pm in the same day.

 Events after the collapse

-At the very moment of bankruptcy declaration Saarikangas gave his famous speech to the workers of Helsinki Shipyard.
-The yard workers and subcontractors, who had suddenly lost their livelihood, were shocked from the news.
-Saarikangas ended his speech assuring that the bankruptcy will not mean the end of the shipbuilding, if the workers will be ready to continue it on new terms.
+At the same time as the bankruptcy declaration, Saarikangas gave his famous speech to the workers of Helsinki Shipyard.
+The yard workers and subcontractors, who had suddenly lost their livelihood, were shocked by the news.
+Saarikangas ended his speech assuring that the bankruptcy would not mean the end of shipbuilding, if the workers would be ready to continue it on new terms.

-Directly after his speech Saarikangas called Ted Arison, the American owner of Carnival Cruise Lines, which had three cruise ships on Wärtsilä Marine's order book.
-Arison arrived in Finland just eleven hours after; this was followed by a number of meetings and negotiations with creditors and other parties.
-Just four days after Saarikangas set up a new company, Helsinki New Shipyard.
+Directly after his speech, Saarikangas called Ted Arison, the American owner of Carnival Cruise Lines, which had three cruise ships on Wärtsilä Marine's order book.
+Arison arrived in Finland just eleven hours later; this was followed by a number of meetings and negotiations with creditors and other parties.
+Just four days later Saarikangas set up a new company, Helsinki New Shipyard.
 The financial basis for finalising the unfinished ships was ensured by a letter of intent signed by Arison.
-Turku yard was restarted in the same manner, under name Turku New Shipyard.
-Both yards were organised under new company Masa-Yards on 9 November; name Masa comes from Martin Saarikangas's initials.
+The Turku yard was restarted in the same manner, under name Turku New Shipyard.
+Both yards were organised under a new company Masa-Yards on 9 November 1987, with "Masa" coming from Martin Saarikangas's name.

-Saarikangas has told afterwards that restarting of the yards would not have been possible without the help of Ted Arison.
+Saarikangas has subsequently said that the restarting of the yards would not have been possible without the help of Ted Arison.

 Aftermath

-Saarikangas found the bankruptcy unnecessary, claiming it was just based on shortage of liquidity, as the company was about to receive a payment for Cinderella and a couple of months after CCL would have given 80% payment for cruise ship Fantasy.
-On the other hand, he thinks that the bankruptcy was, although theoretically avoidable, still the easiest way to restructure the company; Saarikangas hired back almost all the blue collar workers but just two-thirds of the white collars.
+Saarikangas found the bankruptcy unnecessary, claiming it was just based on shortage of liquidity, as the company was about to receive a payment for Cinderella, and a couple of months later CCL would have made an 80% payment for the cruise ship Fantasy.
+On the other hand, he thought that the bankruptcy was, although theoretically avoidable, still the easiest way to restructure the company; Saarikangas re-hired almost all the blue-collar workers, though only two-thirds of the white collars.